 For non-narcotics (including opioids), you can wrap the medications in coffee grounds and seal them in childproof containers.
 However, this can be risky for narcotics and other potentially dangerous drugs.

-Many cities and towns have annual “take-back” days where citizens can drop off all unwanted medications.
+Additionally, many cities and towns have annual “take-back” days where citizens can drop off all unwanted medications.
 Call your city hall to find out if your city participates or look online at the US DEA site.

-Additionally, most hospitals and pharmacies will take back medications.
+Finally, most hospitals and pharmacies will take back medications.
 Use the disposal locator program at Dispose My Meds to help you find a location in your community.